Detecting hemlock woolly adelgid

 Developing a search image

 Especially from a distance, spider sacs, spittle bugs and scale insects can be mistaken for HWA ovisacs.
 However, spittlebug foam is not found in winter or early spring, and scale insects are found on the needles and not the twigs.
 Spider egg sacs are more fibrous than the woolly HWA ovisac.
-If in doubt, take a sample and report the find to CFIA.
+If in doubt, take a photograph and report the find to CFIA.

 The crawler stage, nymphs newly hatched from the eggs, are the only mobile stage of the insect.
 Crawlers are tiny (less than 1/2 mm long) and are reddish-brown in colour.
 At this stage, they may fall from the tree during rain or wind events.
 They can be surveyed using the crawler survey approach.